lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## IPv6 version field

 This field always holds the same value.
-Therefore, in the Rule, TV is set to 6, MO to "equal" and CDA to "not-sent".
+In the Rule, TV is set to 6, MO to "equal" and CDA to "not-sent".

 ## IPv6 Traffic class field